Why do nice guys always finish last?

 Just a quick question: why is it that nice guys always finish last?
 I've tried being nice all my life (nineteen years) to women, yet I get nothing.
 Yet if some guy who treats them really badly comes in, they're the ones who end up with a girlfriend — and me with squat.
 What's the deal?!

-- Social context theories suggest that the major driver in partner selection is surrounding a cultural value that dictates things like the value and desirability of nice guys versus jerks.
-Culture probably has some impact on people’s actions and perceptions, but research has pointed to the limited use of this framework, as it is clear that many women and men express different desires for their relationships than those that are portrayed in popular media.
+- Cultural values: Social context theories propose that the major driver in partner selection is cultural values that weigh the value of characteristics such as being a nice guy.
+Culture probably has some impact on people’s actions and perceptions, but research has pointed to the limited use of this framework, as it's clear that many women and men express different desires for their relationships than those that are portrayed in popular media.

 What does all this mean?
 The reality is that individuals are complex and chemistry between two people isn’t an exact formula determined by a number of common traits.
 Being a “nice guy” or a “bad boy” may be just one piece of the partner-finding puzzle.
 Also, simply being "nice" to someone doesn’t mean they will respond in the way you hope they will or that they owe you anything in return.
 While a connection might be sparked by an attraction to one or more traits, that alone isn't likely enough to sustain one.